 Slide 12: Creating a Learning Environment

-Distribute the eSchool, Creating a Learning Environment Checklist (2018) to all participants.
+Distribute the Global College of PME, Creating a Learning Environment Checklist (2022) to all participants.
 This worksheet contains some prepared tips.

 When complete, reconvene the group and conclude the activity.

 Developing others is potentially the most rewarding part of your mission as a flight-level leader.
 It is tough work to get started, but once you begin taking an interest in the development – personal, mission, and career – of your people, your flight will become a positive “learning environment.”